voc/rtmp-auth/README.md

 ./rtmp-auth -app "myrtmp" -apiAddr "localhost:8000" -frontendAddr "localhost:8082"
 ```

+You will need to set the -insecure flag when testing over http.

 Now all rtmp-publish requests for that application will be authenticated against the daemon.

 You can visit localhost:8082 to add streams.